pmccarthy/architecture/rfcs/0000-rlp-status.md

 This RFC proposes a new design for any Kuadrant Policy (`RateLimitPolicy`, `AuthPolicy`, etc..)
 Status definition and transitions.

+__The chosen option is [number 2](#option-2), which can be split in 2 stages, or directly implemented as a whole.__
+[Option 1](#option-1), while is a valid option, it doesn't align with [GEP-713](https://github.com/youngnick/gateway-api/blob/main/geps/gep-713.md), and it's not as flexible as the second one.

 # Motivation
 [motivation]: #motivation